-It’s time to recognize high school seniors who are graduating with academic or athletic honors from local private or public high schools.
+It’s time to recognize high school seniors graduating with academic or athletic honors from local private or public high schools.
 Parents or students are invited to send a photo and college resume information naming awards and community involvement for the annual “Spotlight on Seniors” series.
 Please email information and photos to firstname.lastname@example.org.

 Senior Center Potluck

-Pack Wrap Post Celebration
+Pack Wrap and Post Celebration

 Debby Gagnon of Pack Wrap and Post invites Canyon Lakers to stop by the Towne Center business for Customer Appreciation Day on June 1.
 Cake, sparkling cider and punch will be available starting at 10 a.m., and Postmaster Shan Seitz has been invited to attend.

 “We are planning to celebrate by inviting the community to stop by so we can thank them for being such awesome customers,” says Debby.
 “We are celebrating 21 years as a contract post office and 30 years in business.
 We wouldn’t still be here without our customers.”
 Pack Wrap and Post is located at 31566 Railroad Canyon Rd., in the back left building of the Towne Center.

 Meet with Nancy Horton